 - High performance WIFI and Bluetooth communications

 - Access to all standard OBD-II PIDs, DTC, VIN from vehicle ECU

 - Car battery voltage reading

-- Data storage in internal Flash or microSD card (up to 32GB)
+- Data storage in internal Flash or microSD card (up to 64GB)

-- Transmitting data remotely over WIFI or cellular network
+- Real-time data transmission over WIFI or cellular network

 - Built-in 802.11 b/g/n HT40 Wi-Fi transceiver